rgalanakis/robgforpps/_pages/may-2025-bond-nonpartisan.md

 Your taxes are going to stay at the same rate when we'd raise the new bond to modernize Jefferson in 8 years.

 If those assumptions don't play out, and enrollment forecasts mean we don't need the capacity Jefferson affords, we will have overspent.
-It'll be among the least of our problems, due to structural budget issues explained elsewhere.
+It'll be among the least of our problems, due to structural budget issues explained above.
 It will also not be the worst of things to overspend on, as explained next.

 ### Purposes For Raised Funds Are Limited